 #2 The Living Well Planner

-Once you purchase the planner, you are invited to participate in a Crushing It (refers to what you’ll be doing with your goals) online training course to help you use the planner as efficiently as possible.
+Once you purchase the planner, you are invited to participate in a Crushing It (refers to what you’ll be doing with your goals) online training course to help you use it as efficiently as possible.
 You will also be added to a Crushing It FB group.
-You have the option to join a membership-based FB group called Doing It Scared free for a month (based on Ruth’s book “Doing it Scared” and podcast).
+You can join a membership-based FB group called Doing It Scared for free for a month (based on Ruth’s book “Doing it Scared” and podcast).

-The Living Well Planner starts with setting mindset intentions, followed by determining your long-term goals.
+The Living Well Planner starts with setting your mindset and intentions and determining your long-term goals.
 At the beginning of each month, you set the Monthly Goals followed by a “Goal Crushing” worksheet for one of the Big Three of those goals.
 (Additional resource pages are available to print).
 Also, each month has a Project Planning worksheet to layer onto your monthly plans.

-I’m not seeing any specials but you get $5 for you if you use my referral link!
+I do not see any specials, but you get $5 if you use my referral link!
 (I receive a $5 credit as well!)
-This definitely ranks as one of my favorites and one of the best planners for women for any year.
+This ranks as one of my favorites and the best planner for women for any year.

 #1 The Winner – The Prayerful Planner!

 We’ve reached my favorite!
-The countdown ends here with my Number One Pick at the top of the list of Best Planners for Women for the Year 2022!
-It’s an amazing women’s inspirational daily planner (or weekly, undated, or dated).
-You might be wondering how I can land on this as my favorite when I haven’t even used it for a year yet.
-I’ve been fortunate to have a few months of downloaded pages to experiment with and I’m totally sold.
+The countdown ends here with my Number One Pick at the top of the list of Best Planners for Women for the Year 2023!
+It’s an amazing women’s inspirational daily planner (weekly, undated, or dated).
+This will be my second year using this treasure.

 The features that drew me into The Prayerful Planner were the focus on creating a consistent quiet time habit (daily time of prayer and Bible reading), the beauty of the planners, the organization and adaptability of each one, as well as the wide choice of types of journals, planners, and accessories available.
-The price is reasonable and comparable to most others in this review of top planners, However, the most powerful draw is the active, caring, educational, and very positive Facebook group.
-The generosity of the Prayerful Planner people (monthly colorful stickers and prayer prompts) as well as training videos and more.
-Right now I can’t imagine not ordering my 2023 when they come out later next year!
+The price is reasonable and comparable to most others in this review of top planners.
+However, the active, caring, educational, and positive Facebook group is the most powerful draw.
+The generosity of the Prayerful Planner people (monthly colorful stickers and prayer prompts), training videos, and more.
+I couldn’t imagine not ordering my next year’s planners when they come out each year!

 From the website, “It’s not only a daily agenda for keeping you organized and focused, but it’s also a journal for documenting and tracking all of the ways that God is good.
 It’s a place to keep schedules and to-do lists as well as daily prayers, gratitude, praise, and more.”
 Perfect!

-This link will give you a 10% off coupon to my choice as one of THE best planners for women for 2022.
+The link to the planner will give you a 10% off coupon for my choice as one of THE best planners for women for 2023.
 I highly recommend this life planner for you.
 It’s beautiful, arrived within just a few days.
+Don’t wait too long to shop; some planners are already out of stock!
 I vote The Prayerful Planner as one of the Top Planners ever!

 Wrapping it Up

 We’ve come to the end of this little ‘best planners for women’ review.
-I’ve given you some things to think about if you’re still in the planner market.
+I’ve given you some things to consider if you’re still in the planner market.
 Your purposes and uses for a planner are most likely quite different from mine.
-In fact, you might be just as happy to use the Google Calendar with a few tasks thrown in!
+You might be just as happy to use the Google Calendar with a few tasks thrown in!

-But, if you’re a Journal Junky or a Planner Lover like me (a sure sign is that excitement you feel when the package is on its way or you get to touch it at Barnes and Noble!) you just might find a close to perfect planner for this new year.
-If you do, please let us know here on Quiet Hollow in the comments, on the QH Facebook page, or use the Let’s Get in Touch form to the right.
-We can share ideas and post when Michael’s and Hobby Lobby are having their planner stickers on sale!
+But, if you’re a Journal Junky or a Planner Lover like me (a sure sign is that excitement you feel when the package is on its way or you get to touch it at Barnes and Noble!), you might find a close to perfect planner for this new year.
+If you do, please let us know here on Quiet Hollow in the comments, on the QH Facebook page, or in Our Next Chapter Community.
+We can share ideas and post when Michael’s and Hobby Lobby have their planner stickers on sale!